 Samsung’s S-Pen stylus and a 16-megapixel, optical image stabilised rear-mounted camera have also been thrown into the mix.

 While a £650 price tag makes the Galaxy Note expensive, given the phone’s mass of high-end components, this is far from extortionate.
 The standard Note 4 is expected to cost close to £600 SIM-free when it launches next month.

 What’s more, with the entry-level iPhone 6 Plus setting wannabe owners back £619, the Note Edge is shaping up to be significantly cheaper than the £789, 128GB capacity Apple handset.

-However, despite Clove already offering Note Edge pre-orders in the UK, there is still no guarantee the phone will make it to our humble shores.
+However, despite Clove already offering Note Edge pre-orders in the UK,

 Last week a Samsung executive was quoted as stating the Edge will be a ‘limited edition concept’ device.
 As such, the handset is expected to be struck with limited availability in only select markets.
 This concept status is also likely to be followed by a seriously high price point.

 Putting further doubt into the minds of those considering a Note Edge pre-order, Clove has stated that the phone’s price could still change.